Serart

 Serart is a collaboration album by the two Armenian musicians Serj Tankian ("Ser-"), lead singer of System of a Down, and folk multi-instrumentalist Arto Tunçboyacıyan ("-art").
 It was the first release on Tankian's own label, Serjical Strike Records.

-In 2008, Tunçboyacıyan confirmed in an interview that a second album is planned.
-However, due to heavy schedules and lack of prioritisation, the album "won't be recorded anytime soon."
+In 2008, Tunçboyacıyan confirmed in an interview that a second album was planned.
+However, due to heavy schedules and lack of prioritisation, the album was cancelled and "won't be recorded anytime soon."

-The album was re-released in a deluxe edition on April 21, 2009, along with the song "Sun Angle Calculator" and the two remixes from the Serart Sampler.
+The album was re-released in a deluxe edition on April 21, 2009, along with the short film "Sun Angle Calculator" and the two remixes from the Serart Sampler.